-- Application Medewerkerpas niet op naam9

 - Application Server Certificate

-- Request Server Certificate

 - Add authorized applicant

 - Withdraw authorized applicant

 - Change contact details

 You have the right of human intervention when the UZI-register makes use of automated individual decision-making.
 For the above-mentioned card types of applications, a paper application form (PDF format) can be provided by the UZI register at the request of the applicant.
-This request will be processed manually by an employee
+This request will be processed manually by an employee.